-A major impact on the MAT was the cancellation of the public exams at GCSE & A' Level.
-The initial method of calculating the grades students received severely affected the performance of a large number of our students.
-The reversal by DfE and the subsequent use of Centre Assessed Grades corrected this and our students performed very well.
+A major impact on the MAT was the cancellation of the public exams at GCSE & A Level.
+Teacher Assessed Grades were awarded, all approved by the exam boards, and our students performed very well.

 The financial and operational effects of the virus continue to be felt.
 Savings were made when the sites were closed with expenditure reduced on running costs.
 However we have also lost out on income from hiring our facilities to the community in the evenings and at weekends.
 Additional expenditure was also incurred on the additional measures that were required to open the schools safely and the extra cost of a more intensive cleaning programme.
-Some of these costs were mitigated with the claim to DfE for additional costs but this only covered the period up to re-opening in July.

-Governance and internal scrutiny was also effected by the virus as normal directors, subcommittee and local governing body meetings were not possible in person.
-These meetings were still held via video conference so the normal governance processes were held despite there being no physical meetings.
-Although the full internal scrutiny programme could not take place the normal financial procedures were maintained during the lockdown period and additional checks were carried out during the year end audit to give assurance this was the case.
+Governance and internal scrutiny was also effected by the virus as normal directors, subcommittee and local governing body meetings were not all possible in person.
+Some of these meetings were still held in person, some via video conference and some blended so the normal governance processes were held.